 The key measures which come into force on 1 April 2014 are as follows:

-- Authorities will be able to recover costs of taking enforcement action including works in default.
-There will also be powers for an authority to force a sale, to recover costs and charges if the site owner fails to pay them when required to do so.
+- The Council will be able to recover the costs of taking enforcement action, including works in default.
+There will also be powers for an authority to force a sale to recover costs and charges if the site owner fails to pay them when required.

-- Failure to take the action required under a compliance notice will be a criminal offence and on conviction a site owner will face a fine which will not be limited by law.
-Fines for operating a site without a licence will not be limited by law.
+- Failure to take action required under a compliance notice will be a criminal offence, and on conviction, a site owner will face a fine which will not be limited by law.
+Penalties for operating a site without a licence will not be limited by law.
 Directors of companies will also be personally liable for offences related to site licences committed by their companies.

-Owners of residential sites intending to sell them in the near future, or prospective purchasers of such sites, are advised to contact the Council to discuss the implications for them well in advance of any site sale.
+Owners of residential sites intending to sell them soon, or prospective buyers of such sites, are advised to contact the Council to discuss the implications for them well before any site sale.